 This Governing Body membership includes a Chairman of Governors (Rob Davies) and Vice Chairman of Governors (Ashley Coleman-Cooke) along with a number of Committee Chairs and a number of Nominated Governors.
-In addition to the fifteen College Governors, the Governing Body also includes the Principal / Chief Executive (1), Staff Governors (2) and Student Governors (2), and in total, this makes up the maximum membership of twenty.
+In addition to the fifteen College Governors, the Governing Body also includes the Principal / Chief Executive (1), Staff Governors (2) and Student Governors (2), and in total, this makes up the maximum membership of twenty one.

 There are also a number of External Members (6) who only attend Committee meetings due to their experience and skill set, with a number of External Members also becoming College Governors as and when vacancies arise on the Governing Body.

 All College Governors and External Members act as individuals, representing the community at large.

 The Governing Body and its Committee Structure of Audit & Risk Committee, Corporate Services Committee, Remuneration Committee, Search & Governance Committee and Standards Committee is served by the Clerk to the Corporation, and they all meet frequently across the academic year.
 This ensures that Governors and External Members stay well informed of the Colleges’ Strategic Plans and also discuss and / or make recommendations in key areas of quality, standards, corporate services (IT, Finance, Human Resources & Estates), Governor recruitment, audit and risks.